wakhidCK/kilatiron-doc/Guides/Python/Django-notes.md

 # Notes for Django Developers
-This document contains information for Django programmers deploying their applications on [CloudKilat].
+This document contains information for Django programmers deploying their applications on CloudKilat.

 ## Managing Dependencies
 The [python buildpack] uses [pip] to manage dependencies.
 Specify your dependencies in a file called `requirements.txt` in the project root directory.